robwinston/sandpit-android/README.md

     - [How to get all classes names in a package?](http://stackoverflow.com/questions/15519626/how-to-get-all-classes-names-in-a-package)
   - Uses code similar to that in the MainActivity class (clearly a refactoring opportunity!) to build an entry for each Activity.

-* MainActivity & DispatchButtonsActivity extend DispatchBaseActivity which provides common functionality.
+* MainActivity & ButtonDispatcherActivity extend DispatchBaseActivity which provides common functionality.
 * As suggested, it should be possible to develop other "Dispatch" Activities which use different navigation (e.g. menus), but re-use the core capability.
 This would likely surface further refactoring  opportunities.

 ## Tracing